MAP - Marché aux Puces from Paris Saint-Ouen

 Its rigor and the harmony of its production place it in an Art – Deco style.

-At the time, the sculptor worked mainly with bronze, but also created figurines in ceramic, wood, granite or even marble.
+At the time, the sculptor worked mainly with bronze, but also created sculptures in ceramic, wood, granite and even marble.

-His work has always stood out from that of others thanks to its modern style, the elegance and grace of its forms.
+His work has always stood out from that of other sculptors thanks to its modern style of execution, the elegance and grace of its forms.

 This aesthetic was inspired by the work of François Pompon and Édouard-Marcel Sandoz.